MechanicalRock/mechanicalrock.github.io/_posts/2019-03-18-speed-up-your-pipeline-using-cache.md

 author: JK Gunnink
 ---

-Fast feedback cycles in development is an important consideration when deploying software often as it helps reduce context switching.
+Fast feedback in development is an important consideration when deploying software often as it helps reduce context switching.
 When a developer creates some functionality, and wants to test and validate the functionality using a CI tool, fast feedback is important to maintain focus.